What fields does Wiseburn Little League use?

 Who is eligible to play?

-We offer baseball and softball for players who are League Age 4-14 during the spring and 7-14
+We offer baseball for players who are League Age 4-13 during the spring and 7-13

 during the fall.
 All players who live in OR attend a school within our boundaries are eligible to play.